The eigenvalue decomposition of normal matrices by the skew-symmetric part: Application: Riemannian barycenter on manifolds

-The Karcher mean is a classical problem from statistics on manifolds, in particular on $\mathrm{SO}(n)$ and $\mathrm{St}(n,p)$, see, e.g., \cite{BINI2013,krakowski07,LIM2012,YING2016,ZimmermannHuper22}.
+The Riemannian barycenter is a classical problem from statistics on manifolds, in particular on $\mathrm{SO}(n)$ and $\mathrm{St}(n,p)$, see, e.g., \cite{BINI2013,krakowski07,LIM2012,YING2016,ZimmermannHuper22}.
 For both manifolds, intensive computations of matrix logarithms of orthogonal matrices are required, as detailed next for $\mathrm{SO}(n)$.
-Given a collection of $N$ matrices $\{Q_i\}_{i=1}^N$ where $Q_i\in\mathrm{SO}(n)$ for $i=1,...,N$, one is interested in finding a Riemannian center of mass $X_\mathrm{c}\in\mathrm{SO}(n)$ of the collection, i.e., a matrix satisfying
+Given a collection of $N$ matrices $\{X_i\}_{i=1}^N$ where $X_i\in\mathrm{SO}(n)$ for $i=1,...,N$, one is interested in finding a Riemannian center of mass $X_\mathrm{c}\in\mathrm{SO}(n)$ of the collection, i.e., a matrix satisfying

-where $d(Q_\mathrm{a},Q_\mathrm{b})\coloneq\|\log(Q_\mathrm{a}^TQ_\mathrm{b})\|_\mathrm{F}$ is the Riemannian distance function on $\mathrm{SO}(n)$.
+where $d(X_\mathrm{a},X_\mathrm{b})\coloneq\|\log(X_\mathrm{a}^\top X_\mathrm{b})\|_\mathrm{F}$ is the Riemannian distance function on $\mathrm{SO}(n)$.
 Well-posedness of the problem, existence and uniqueness of $X_\mathrm{c}$ are discussed in \cite{Afsari11}.
 The definition \eqref{eq:karcher_mean} extends the usual notion of center of mass in the Euclidean space.
-To solve \eqref{eq:karcher_mean}, we consider the Riemannian gradient descent \cite{Afsari13, krakowski07}, i.e., for $k=1,2,...$, we compute
+To solve \eqref{eq:karcher_mean}, we consider the Riemannian gradient descent \cite{Afsari13, krakowski07}, i.e., for $k=1,2,...$ we compute

-To test the performance of \cref{alg:schur_decomposition}, we propose a numerical experiment where we perform $100$ iterations of Riemannian gradient descent using \eqref{eq:gradient_step}.
-The Riemannian gradient step is computed using the relation $\log(A)=Q\log(S)Q^T$ (see \eqref{eq:log_normal}).
-The RSD is computed using either \texttt{schur} (\texttt{LAPACK}'s \texttt{gees}) or \texttt{nrmschur} (\cref{alg:schur_decomposition}).
+To test the performance of \cref{alg:schur_decomposition_floating}, we perform $100$ iterations of Riemannian gradient descent using~\eqref{eq:gradient_step}.
+We perform a fixed number of iterations instead of taking a convergence criterion to evaluate more clearly the impact of the RSD routine.
+The Riemannian gradient step is computed using the relation $\log(A)=Q\log(S)Q^\top $ (see \eqref{eq:log_normal}).
+The RSD is computed using either \texttt{schur} (\texttt{LAPACK}'s \texttt{gees}) or \texttt{nrmschur} (\cref{alg:schur_decomposition_floating}).
 We vary the size $n$ of $\mathrm{SO}(n)$, and the number $N$ of samples in the collection.
-The results are displayed in \cref{tab:karcher}.
+The results are displayed in \Cref{tab:karcher}.
 The larger $n$ and $N$, the larger the improvement.
 Indeed, the factor of improvement in running time varies from $1.72$ in the smallest configuration to $4.38$ for $(N=64, n=200)$.